ukparliament/commons-library-open-day/2025/idms/index.md

 **[Parliament: Facts and figures](https://commonslibrary.parliament.uk/tag/parliament-facts-and-figures/)** - the 'Parliament: Facts and figures' series covers topics including elections, government, legislation, Members and parliamentary business.

-**[Egg timer](https://api.parliament.uk/egg-timer/meta)** - certain papers laid before Parliament - such as statutory instruments and treaties - are subject to scrutiny periods.
+**[Parliamentary Time](https://api.parliament.uk/egg-timer)** - a resource for parliamentary time, including data for parliamnetary time periods (sessions, prorogations, parlaiments and dissolutions).
+There's an interval calculator, so you can calculate the number of sitting days between two dates.
+And a scrutiny end date calculator.
+Which is a bit more complicated: certain papers laid before Parliament - such as statutory instruments and treaties - are subject to scrutiny periods.
 This is the period of time during which each House can approve or annul.
 The end date depends on the sittings of either House.
-The egg-timer provides a calculation of these periods.
+The calculator provides a calculation of these periods.